leangjia/blender_docs/manual/advanced/command_line/arguments.rst

 ``--debug-ghost``
    Enable debug messages for event handling.
 ``--verbose`` ``<verbose>``
-   Set logging verbosity level for debug messages which support it.
+   Set the logging verbosity level for debug messages that support it.

 Argument Parsing